Iswenzz/SR-Speedrun/README.md

 The official CoD4 multiplayer speedrun mod.

+A complete speedrunning server experience including leaderboards, anti-cheats, character customization, with over 12,000 unique players and over 100,000 unique records set on the leaderboards.

 Complete the map in the fastest time possible and compete for the top spot on the leaderboard.
 Getting a time on the leaderboard will give you XP, you get more XP depending on how high up your time is and how many times have already been set.

 ## Player